Ground state degeneracy of non-Abelian topological phases from coupled wires: Non-Abelian topological order in two dimensions

 \section{Non-Abelian topological order in two dimensions}

-As preparation for Sec.\ \ref{sec: Non-Abelian topological order in three dimensions}, we construct a class of $su(2)^{\,}_{k}$ quantum liquids in two spatial dimensions and show, for the case of $k=2$, how to compute their topological degeneracy on the torus.
-This analysis yields insights that are interesting and useful in their own right.
+In this section we construct a class of $su(2)^{\,}_{k}$ topological quantum liquids in two spatial dimensions and show, for the case of $k=2$, how to compute their topological degeneracy on the torus.
+This analysis yields new insights for the description of non-Abelian topological phases with coupled wires.